JavaScript Advance Interview Questions & Answers

 writable: I can modify their values.

-enumerable: I can access to all of them using a for..in loop.
+enumerable: I can access to all of them using a for..in the loop.

 configurable: Default value is false.
-We can modify the behavior of the property, so can make them non-enumerable, non-writable or even non-configurable.
-Configurable properties are the only one that can be removed using the delete operator.
+We can modify the behavior of the property, so can make them non-enumerable, non-writable, or even non-configurable.
+Configurable properties are the only ones that can be removed using the delete operator.

-How can we know that a request is available on server?
+How can we know that a request is available on the server?

-To check request is available or not on server – we use HEAD method.
-HEAD method is same like GET method without response body.
+To check request is available or not on the server – we use HEAD method.
+HEAD method is the same as GET method without a response body.
 HEAD requests are useful for checking what a GET request will return before actually making a GET request — like before downloading a large file or response body.

-What is difference between Put vs Patch Request?
+What is the difference between Put vs Patch Request?

-PUT requests are used to send data to server to create or update a resource.
-Calling same POST request multiple times produce multiple results while calling same PUT request multiple times creates same result each time that’s why we call PUT Request are idempotent.
+PUT requests are used to send data to the server to create or update a resource.
+Calling the same POST request multiple times produces multiple results while calling the same PUT request multiple times creates the same result each time that’s why we call PUT requests idempotent.

-PATCH requests are same as PUT but it is used for only partial modifications to the resource.
-PUT request requires complete request body while PATCH request required only that particular entity in request body.
+PATCH requests are the same as PUT but it is used for only partial modifications to the resource.
+A PUT request requires a complete request body while a PATCH request required only that particular entity in the request body.

 read here for more details… https://assertible.com/blog/7-http-methods-every-web-developer-should-know-and-how-to-test-them

-OPTION method returns all supported methods list for requested URL.
+OPTION method returns all supported methods listed for the requested URL.

-What is difference between Rest API vs SOAP API?
+What is the difference between Rest API vs SOAP API?

 • REST API is an architectural style and it does not have any official standard while SOAP API has an official standard because it is a protocol.

-• REST APIs uses multiple standards like HTTP, JSON, URL, and XML while SOAP APIs is largely based on HTTP and XML.
+• REST APIs use multiple standards like HTTP, JSON, URL, and XML while SOAP APIs are largely based on HTTP and XML.

-• SOAP APIs uses XML that’s why result size is larger then REST API.
+• SOAP APIs use XML that’s why the result size is larger than the REST API.

-• REST apis are more convenient with JavaScript and easy to implement.
-SOAP apis also works with JavaScript but don’t support for larger implementation.
+• REST APIs are more convenient with JavaScript and easy to implement.
+SOAP APIs also work with JavaScript but don’t support larger implementations.

 JavaScript – What is a Promise?
-How we achieve it?
+How do we achieve it?

 Promises are used to handle HTTP Requests.
-A Promise is an object that produce a single value.
+A Promise is an object that produces a single value.
 We can be sure that there won’t be multiple responses to the same request.

 A Promise has 3 stages: fulfilled, rejected, or pending.